Race Day Info

 Athletes are well supported with aid stations located on course for all distances.
-Aid stations will provide water, PURE Electrolyte Hydration - Lemon flavour, toilet facilities and first aid.
+Aid stations will provide water, PURE Electrolyte Hydration, individual mini OSM bars, toilet facilities and first aid.
 For more information on PURE Electrolyte Hydration click here.

-There will be 11 aid stations on the marathon course, 6 on the half-marathon course and 4 on the 10km course.
+There will be 10 aid stations on the marathon course, 5 on the halfmarathon course and 3 on the 10km course.
 Please refer to Course maps for aid station locations.

 Personal Drinks will be distributed to all aid stations for marathon and half marathon runners only.
 The bottles must be marked clearly with runner’s race number and the drink station you want them left at.
 Runners are encouraged to mark bottles with a ribbon or colour for easy identification.

 Bottles must be handed in at Athlete Check-In on Friday 13 May.
 The personal bottles will be set out in numerical order at the first table of the designated aid stations.
 No glass, metal or unsealed bottles will be accepted.